-Ah the excitement of a brand new year is upon us.
+Ah, the excitement of a brand new year is upon us.
 You can feel and almost taste the change in the air.
-With a New Year comes the opportunity to once again select some of those all important New Years resolutions.
+With a New Year comes the opportunity to once again select some of those all-important New Years resolutions.
 About every other person will make at least one resolution this next year, but how many of them will succeed?

 Studies show that roughly 77 percent of people can stick with their resolutions for the first week.
 The first week is all.
 But by weeks three and four, the numbers have dropped to 64 percent.
 They continue to fall even further by weeks five and six.
-In fact, only 50 percent are still working towards their New Years resolutions at the three month mark and just 46 percent at six months.
+In fact, only 50 percent are still working towards their New Years resolutions at the three-month mark and just 46 percent at six months.

 So whats the bright side you might ask?
 People who can stick with their resolutions by the six-month mark are 10 times more likely to keep going versus those who didnt set any resolutions at all.
 In other words, the magic behind setting goals specifically at the start of the New Year has proven advantages versus setting a goal at a random time of year.

 So why do some people succeed while others fail?
 How you make your resolutions this year makes a big difference.
-Here are five important methods on setting up your New Years resolutions for success.
+Here are five important methods for setting up your New Years resolutions for success.

-1. Start with realistic, simple goals.
 It can be tempting to write a big, long list of resolutions when youre excited about the future.
 However, youre much more likely to succeed if you just stick with one or two resolutions that are realistic and within your own reach.
 Aim for small goals that are manageable with your typical schedule and lifestyle.

-3. Share and seek support.
 Change is hard and you dont need to feel obligated to go at it alone.
 Consider sharing your resolutions with family and friends.
 By making your goals known to others, youre more likely to hold yourself accountable.
 Plus, they can be your biggest cheerleaders.
 Finding a buddy or joining a network of people with similar goals helps you stay on track.
 A little extra support can go a long way to achieving success.

-5. Stand up to failure and recommit.
 Theres no hard-fast rule that says you have to give up on your resolutions if you hit a roadblock or have a moment of weakness.
 The important thing is to avoid developing a habit of making excuses and perpetually procrastinating.
 If youre running into challenges, figure out what specifically is preventing you from achieving your goal.
 Next, visualize your own success and recommit.

 Making New Years resolutions is a great way to develop critical awareness, build self-trust and grow.
 Change isnt easy, but the rewards can transform your life for the better if you can achieve your goals.
 Remember to believe in yourself and think positively!